EnterDAO/LandWorks-protocol/Whitepaper.md

 **Decentraland**

 The development of scenes and experiences will be the same for users directly owning the land or renting it through the protocol.
-By default, the protocol will be marking the `ruler` as `operator` of the LAND (more on that [here]()), thus enabling him to be able to install scenes.
+By default, the protocol will be marking the `ruler` as `operator` of the LAND/Estate (more on that [here]()), thus enabling him to be able to install scenes.

 For in-depth information on how scenes are designed and built, you can refer to Decentraland's [documentation](https://docs.decentraland.org/).

 ### Claiming Accrued Rent

-Owners of `eNFT` are eligible to execute `claim` transaction that will pay out the accrued rent to the owner of the `eNFT`.
+Owners (or approved addresses/operators) of `LandWorksNft` are eligible to execute `claim` transactions that will pay out the accrued rent to the owner of the `LandWorksNft`.
 The rent will be available for claiming immediately after the property is rented.
 Since both lenders and renters cannot revert the renting of land, it is safe for the protocol to allow for lenders to claim their rents even though the rent period is not over.
 That would mean that the capital coming from rent will be available to lenders even before the `renter` has even become a `ruler` of the land.
 If there is a big queue for popular land, lenders may end up getting paid several months before the actual `renter` becomes the `ruler`.
 This mechanism will incentivise more landowners to provide their land to the protocol.

 ### Updating lending conditions

-Lenders (`eNFT` owners) will be able to update their lending conditions by executing `updateConditions` transaction.
-They will be able to update the parameters on the Land they provide in the protocol.
+Lenders (`LandWorksNft` owners) will be able to update their lending conditions by executing `updateConditions` transactions.
+They will be able to update the parameters on the land they provided in the protocol.
 Those parameters are the same as the one specified on `add` transactions:

-- `minPeriod` - the minimum number of blocks the land can be rented
+- `minPeriod` - the minimum number of seconds the land can be rented
-- `maxPeriod` - the maximum number of blocks the land can be rented
+- `maxPeriod` - the maximum number of seconds the land can be rented
-- `maxFutureBlock` - the block delta after which the protocol will not allow for the land to be rented.
-Example: If `maxFutureBlock=100_000`, the land will be rented at most 15 days in the future (100_000 * 13sec = ~15days).
-This is needed in order to enable the lender to balance between land usage optimisation and their own perceived rate of land price increase.
+- `maxFutureSecond` - the block delta after which the protocol will not allow for the land to be rented.
+Example: If `maxFutureSecond=100_000`, the land will be rented at most 100_000 seconds in the future.
+This is needed in order to enable the lender to balance between land usage optimisation and their own perceived rate of the land price increase.
 It is advised for them to set it to the minimum period they feel that the land will noticeably appreciate therefore the rent should be increased.
-- `pricePerBlock` - the price of the rent charged per block
+- `pricePerSecond` - the price of the rent charged per block
 - `tokenAddress` - the token in which rent will be charged (if different from ETH)

 **Note (1):**

-The protocol will payout the current unclaimed rent to the `eNFT` owner as a part of the `updateConditions` transaction.
+The protocol will payout the current unclaimed rent to the `LandWorksNft` owner as a part of the `updateConditions` transaction.

 **Note (2):**
 The new lending conditions will be applied the next time the land is rented and will not affect the current `renters` in the queue and `rulers`.